hazardfn/valvex/README.md

 **Pushback:** In the event of the threshold being hit valvex will wait x seconds before responding to the client, this prevents users from receiving an instant response decreasing the chance that they will constantly spam refresh your page causing more work / requests.

+**Poll:** A value that indicates how often the queue should be polled.

 **Option:** An atom which can change how add works:

 `crossover_on_existing`